 As we approach the colder months, thought it would be a good time as a membership to donate to the Women's Refuge a bundle of new pillows and doonas to help the cause as well as some cute trauma teddies.
-This marks the second donation to the Women's Refuge this year, a big thank you to all members for making this happen.
+This marks the they do, the calf's chance of survival drops drastically.
+Please bring in any unused fishing gear to shore to avoid whale entanglements and pick up any rubbish you see while out to sea.